guebeln0/capstone_ds_arvato/README.md

 Finally we could express our Cluster in term of important features.
 Our customer seem to be wealthier, having higher spec car and living in the west of Germany.

 ### Question 2: who is more likely to respond?
 We wanted to know if we could predict “who is more likely to respond?”.
-We created a Classifier with an ROC AUC score of xxx .
+We created a Classifier with an ROC AUC score of 0.62.
 This can then be used to include in future campaign customer that are more likely to respond.

 <a id='requirements'></a>
 ## Requirements: